taphos/ocr4j/README.md

-Thank you for downloading OCR4J project source code.
+#Optical Character Recognition Library for Java

-DIRECTORY STRUCTURE
+#DIRECTORY STRUCTURE

     * ocr - contains main project classes used by all tools and applications
     * test - some manual tests useful in development process